 In February 2020, the Penn Center for Cancer Care Innovation (PC3I) and its partners launched a program to demonstrate that many cancer therapies could be safely and effectively administered at home.
 One month from launch, the program had referred 39 patients for administration of 7 different cancer drugs at home.
 The next seven weeks saw a 700% increase in home infusion referrals.

-The program has recently been featured in a New England Journal of Medicine Catalyst paper, in an American Cancer Society podcast (Spotify, Apple Podcasts, Stitcher, Soundcloud), in an Oncology Nursing Society podcast (Spotify, Apple Podcasts, Stitcher, Google Play), and in national media (O, The Oprah Magazine, The ASCO Post, Cancer Therapy Advisor, The Philadelphia Inquirer, Chicago Tribune, Philadelphia Style Magazine, and WHYY) documenting the rapid acceleration of cancer care at home due to the COVID-19 pandemic.
+The program has recently been featured in a New England Journal of Medicine Catalyst paper, in an American Cancer Society podcast (Spotify, Apple Podcasts, Stitcher, Soundcloud), in an Oncology Nursing Society podcast (Spotify, Apple Podcasts, Stitcher, Google Play), and in national media (O, The Oprah Magazine, The ASCO Post, Cancer Therapy Advisor, The Philadelphia Inquirer, Chicago Tribune, Philadelphia Style Magazine, Washington Post, WHYY, and OncLive) documenting the rapid acceleration of cancer care at home due to the COVID-19 pandemic.

 For several years, Innovation Faculty members at PC3I have been researching new technologies and methodologies to enable a number of cancer treatments, including infused and injected therapies, to be carried out in the home.
 In early 2019, researchers published a vision for cancer care at home in the Journal of Clinical Oncology.
 In the fall of 2019, PC3I began putting research into action.
 We knew administering cancer drugs in the home setting was safe and efficacious.
 While providing cancer drugs at home is rare in the United States, internationally, a range of cancer treatment regimens have been delivered safely at home across a variety of patient populations.
 Plus, Penn’s existing home infusion operation, Penn Home Infusion Therapy (PHIT), part of Penn Medicine at Home, had been providing similar treatments for non-cancer indications effectively at home for many years.